dakadkart/xyz-documentation/docs/cli/topics/cli.md

 > #### Note
 > Feature IDs:
-> XYZ requires that every feature in a space has a unique id.
-(This lets you access features in a
+> HERE Data Hub requires that every feature in a space has a unique id.
+(This lets you access
-> space using the API.)
-If a GeoJSON feature does not have an ID (a common occurance), XYZ's default
+> features in a Space using the HERE Data Hub API.)
+If a GeoJSON feature does not have an ID
-> upload behavior is to create one based on a hash of the feature's property.
-(If you have duplicate
+> (a common occurance), the default upload behavior is to create one based on a hash of the
-> records in a dataset at the same location, only the first will be uploaded.)
+> feature's property.
+(If you have duplicate records in a dataset at the same location, only the
-> If you are certain that your dataset has a well-managed set of unique feature IDs, use `upload -o`
+> first will be uploaded.)
+If you are certain that your dataset has a well-managed set of unique
-> to have XYZ use them.
-If you use `-o` to upload a new dataset, and a new feature has the same ID
+> feature IDs, use `upload -o` to have HERE Data Hub use them.
+If you use `-o` to upload a new dataset, and
-> as an existing feature, XYZ will consider it an update and overwrite the existing feature with
+> a new feature has the same ID as an existing feature, HERE Data Hub will consider it an update
-> the new feature.
-Many public datasets often have a "unique" set of feature IDs that are simply
+> and overwrite the existing feature with the new feature.
+Many public datasets often have a
-> incremental integers which can lead to feature replacement that you probably didn't want.
+> "unique" set of feature IDs that are simply incremental integers which can lead to feature
+> replacement that you probably didn't want.

 ##### Upload a CSV file